JosieHong/3dAAE_Exp/README.md

 <!--
  * @Date: 2022-03-06 10:53:36
  * @LastEditors: yuhhong
- * @LastEditTime: 2022-04-30 15:06:47
+ * @LastEditTime: 2022-05-03 22:06:19
 -->
-# PointAAE
+# B659 Experiments on 3dAAE

+This is the final project of CSCI-B659 Computer Vision, Indiana University.
 In this project, we try to edit the latent representation of PointAAE and generate new reasonable point clouds from the operated latent representation.

 <img src="./img/pointaae.png" alt="pointaae" width="800"/>